ReviewETF Logo

 • Full index replication (no sampling)

-• Brand trust (Vanguard is the largest ETF manager in Australia)
+• Brand depth (Vanguard is still the largest ETF issuer in Australia)

 BGBL wins on: